WhileSEC/shctf/crypto/rahools-challenge/readme.md

   Before moving on, we need to figure out what the h-e-double-hockey-sticks a Vigenère is.

   A Vigenère cipher is a type of encryption that uses both plaintext and a **key**.
 There are many ways to use this encryption method, but the most common is via **addition** and **table/tabula recta**.

-  To encrypt using addition, take the the position in the alphabet of the first letter in the plaintext (make sure it starts at 0, i.e. A = 0, B = 1, C = 2) and add it with the position of your key (if the key was "key", the position would be 11). **Then**, take the **modulo** 26 (divide by 26 to get the remainder, symbol `%`), as some numbers add up to greater than 26.
+  To encrypt using addition, take the the position in the alphabet of the first letter in the plaintext (make sure it starts at 0, i.e. A = 0, B = 1, C = 2) and add it with the position of your key (if the key was "key", the position would be 11).
+Then, take the **modulo** 26 (divide by 26 to get the remainder, symbol `%`), as some numbers add up to greater than 26.
   ```
   Plaintext: hello
   Key: key